Many Heroes, One Goal

 It was the officer who was so rude to me and his police chief, who had learned about the situation through the dispatcher.
 They drove me to the car and waited while I took the flat off.
 Then they took me to the tire shop for the repair, and finally back to the car to install the repaired tire.
 I then returned the jack to the tire shop.

-My son spent three weeks in the hospital, and is now a healthy 5-year-old.
-I wish I could go back and thank all those who helped us to be by his side when he was so ill.
+My son spent three weeks in the hospital and is now a healthy five-year-old.
+I wish I could go back and thank all those who helped us be by his side when he was so ill.

 Originally published as HeroicStories #712 on May 9, 2007